widberg/bff/README.md

 ## Patterns

 The [ImZouna](https://github.com/widberg/ImZouna) and [zouna-templates-docs](https://github.com/SabeMP/zouna-templates-docs) repositories have binary patterns for Zouna data structures.
+Even formats that are not supported by bff have patterns in these repositories.

 ## Showcase